razaqultegar/angular-electron/README.md

 # Introduction

-Bootstrap and package your project with Angular 10 and Electron 10 (Typescript + SASS + Webpack) for creating Desktop applications.
+Bootstrap and package your project with Angular 10 and Electron 10 for creating Desktop applications.

 Currently runs with: